-Traumatic brain injuries are not only devastating, they can also be incredibly expensive, often with years of treatment.
-You may not have to pay for this treatment yourself.
-If you or someone you love is suffering from a brain injury in Augusta, you may have a right to recover money.
-The traumatic brain injury lawyers of John Foy & Associates can help.
+Traumatic brain injuries are not only devastating, but they can also be costly, often requiring years of treatment.
+However, you don’t have to pay for this treatment yourself.
+If you or someone you love is suffering from a TBI, you have the right to recover money.
+Our traumatic brain injury lawyers in Augusta can help.

-Let John Foy & Associates give you a FREE consultation.
-Call us at 404-400-4000 and get your free consultation today.
+For more than 20 years, we have helped traumatic brain injury victims and their families navigate the complex and challenging process of recovering money.
+Let John Foy & Associates give you a free consultation.
+Call us at (404) 400-4000 and get your free consultation today.

 But in many cases, you may not even realize that someone was negligent.
 For example: